-4.1 The following securities were held at 31 March 2020 in connection with the administration of Charitable Donations and Bequests:
+4.1 The following securities were held at 31 March 2021 in connection with the administration of Charitable Donations and Bequests:

-Northern Ireland Central Investment Fund for Charities 480,901 shares with a value of £5,976,156.73 (31 March 2019: 481,511 shares with a value of £6,336,347.70).
+Northern Ireland Central Investment Fund for Charities 480,901 shares with a value of £7,099,781.91 (31 March 2020: 480.901 shares with a value of £5,976,156.73).

 4.2 The Voluntary and Community Sector Engagement Unit within the Department has responsibility for the Charitable Donations and Bequests.
-This Unit is currently carrying out an assurance exercise, with regard to these charities, and as a result of this has determined that they are not trustee of a number of these charities.
-The relevant charities have subsequently been transferred into the main NICIFC fund - 610 shares, (31 March 2019: 167,862 shares).
+This Unit is currently carrying out an assurance exercise, with regard to all of these donations and bequests.

+As a result of this any donations and beguests that they determine they are not trustee of are transferred to their rightful trustee.
+There were no shares transferred between 1 April 2020 and 31 March 2021.
+(31 March 2020: 610 shares).